Spanish, B.A.

 Global Missions

-A Spanish BA with a concentration in Urban Missions requires 25 credits in Spanish and 12 credits in INCS coursework focused on international missions.
+A Spanish, B.A. with a concentration in Global Missions requires 25 credits in Spanish and 12 credits in INCS coursework focused on international missions.
 This concentration is designed to equip students for global mission work through the study of language, culture, theology and strategic planning in order to more effectively serve and witness in the Spanish speaking world.
 Total concentration credits are 37.

 Additional Concentration Specific Core Curriculum Courses